 II.F.3.
 TERM OF OFFICE

 The Administrative Officer succeeds to the position after a one-year term as Assistant Administrative Officer.
 After two years as Administrative Officer, the incumbent returns to the position of Assistant Administrative Officer for one final year.
-An incumbent may not succeed herself or himself. (rev. 3/2011)
+Incumbents may not succeed themselves. (rev. 3/2011)

 II.F.4.
 ANNUAL EVALUATION; REAPPOINTMENT